7 SIMPLE TRICKS FOR EMERALD STONE IDENTIFICATION

 1. Look for imperfections

 Real emeralds have lots of imperfections, while the duplicates are flawless.
 You will hardly find any inclusions.
-If you put a natural gemstone up against natural lighting, you can see all the imperfections, while in a synthetic one, you will find many perfections.
+If you put a natural gemstone up against natural lighting, you can see all the imperfections, while in a synthetic one, you will find perfections.

-2. Try to check the pattern of inclusion
+2. Observe pattern of inclusion

 3. Color zoning